Post

 • Data Efficiency: In fine-tuning settings with only 1% of labeled data, KAD significantly outperforms existing state-of-the-art models.

 KAD Qualitative Results Figure 2: Qualitative results showing the attention maps generated by KAD.
-The model accurately localizes the pathology (red regions) corresponding to the ground truth (red boxes), providing explainability.
+The model accurately localizes the pathology (red regions) corresponding to the ground truth (red boxes), providing explainability (from Fig. 6 of the paper).

 Conclusion & Insight